open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Objectives

-- Each team scores 5 Victory Point for each Control Point they have secured at the end of each round.
+- Each team scores 6 Victory Point for each Control Point they have secured at the end of each round.
-- Each team scores 1 Victory Point each time they secure a Control Point.
+- Each team scores 2 Victory Points each time they secure a Control Point that was previously controlled by the other player.
 - Each team scores 1 Victory Point each time they kill an enemy character.
+This is increased to 2 Victory Points in the last round.

 -----